No stay on Yeddyurappa swearing-in after midnight battle in Supreme Court

 He cited the instances of Goa and Manipur where the Congress had emerged as the single largest party sans majority but post-alliances were invited to form governments.

-He said in the case of Karnataka, it was unheard of a Chief Minister who doesn't have a majority was given 15 days to conduct floor test.
+He said in the case of Karnataka, it was unheard of a Chief Minister who does not have a majority was given 15 days to conduct floor test.

 "There is only one way a party which got 104 will get 113...
 I heard he asked for seven days, but the Governor gave 15 days.
 Elementary common sense and arithmetic against this kind of giving of time," Singhvi said.